How To Take Care

 -

 A complete overhaul service on your watch is recommended every four to five years, although again the frequency we recommend will depend on the brand and your own personal use.
-This service includes (although it might vary slightly by brand):

 - Dismantling the movement and cleaning, oiling, regulating, reassembling all of the parts and checking all of the functions